RETAIL & RESTAURANTS MARKET OVERVIEW

 One of Georgetown’s defining features is its vibrant retail district.
 With more than two miles of retail store frontage and over 470 stores, restaurants, spas, and salons, Georgetown is the premier shopping destination in Washington, D.C.

-REGION-EXCLUSIVES: As one of the top shopping destinations in the region, Georgetown is home to a collection of region-exclusive retail locations, including: Sid Mashburn/Ann Mashburn, Jonathan Adler, Rag and Bone, Suitsupply, Gant, Massimo Dutti, Billy Reid, Goorin Bros.
-Hat Shop, Rent the Runway, CB2, Alice & Olivia and Frye.
+REGION-EXCLUSIVES: As one of the top shopping destinations in the region, Georgetown is home to a collection of region-exclusive retail stores, including: & Other Stories, Alice & Olivia, Billy Reid, CB2, COS, Design Within Reach, Gant, Goorin Bros.
+Hat Shop, Jonathan Adler, Massimo Dutti, Rag and Bone, Rent the Runway, Sid Mashburn/Ann Mashburn, and UBIQ.

 CLICKS TO BRICKS: Online retailers are finding Georgetown an ideal place to open new brick and mortar locations, including Tuckernuck, Ledbury, Warby Parker, Bonobos, and Birchbox.